 - Introduce solids at 4-6 months of age when developmentally ready.

 - Add a new food every 2-3 days to allow for observation of adverse food reactions.

 - Do not delay the introduction of potentially allergenic foods.

 - If there is an adverse food reaction – avoid the food and seek medical advice.
 Continue introducing other new foods.

 - Educate families about cross contamination, food education, e.g. ingredients, always read food labels, travel action plan, eating out/alcohol/parties higher risk.

 In infants with IgE-mediated food allergy:

 Breastfeeding is preferred over formula feeding.
 Anaphylaxis from maternal allergen ingestion is rare.
-Usually it is not required to have maternal exclusion of food allergens, although patients can have trial of maternal dietary exclusion.
-If symptoms improve with trial, consider food challenge through maternal diet.
+Usually, it is not required to have maternal exclusion of food allergens, although patients can have a trial of maternal dietary exclusion.
+If symptoms improve with a trial, consider food challenges through maternal diet.

 In infants with cow’s milk allergy:

 If there is cow’s milk anaphylaxis – can breastfeed, with no need for routine maternal dietary exclusion